IutkinEgor/indexmonitor/README.md

 ## Deployment

-The deployment process is not handled by any CI/CD pipeline.
-After a few tries to use Jenkins for deployment automation, we found it to be overkill for this project.
-Renting one more VPS for this purpose is going out of the project's budget.
-Currently, the deployment process is tag-driven.
-Each tag represents a standard version (v0.0.0), and a new tag means a new Docker image build and publishing to Docker Hub.
-After that, the new version is rolled out on the VPS via command.
+The deployment process in this project is not managed by any CI/CD pipeline.
+Jenkins was considered for deployment automation, but it was overkill.
+Renting an additional VPS for deployment purposes exceeds the project's budget.
+The current deployment process is tag-driven, where each tag denotes a standard version (v0.0.0).
+When a new tag is created, a new Docker image is built and published to Docker Hub.
+Finally, the new version is rolled out on the VPS via command.

 ## Networking